dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * long-term credentials - your aws accessId/accessKey that you generate for iam user.
 They always stay the same
 * short-term credentials - aws accessId/accessKey/sessionToken - that generated by api `get-session-token/sts-assume-role` and valid for certain duration like 1 hour
-You can define permissions by assign-ing policies to group/user/role.
-There are 2 types of policy
+You can define permissions by assigning policies to group/user/role.
+There are 2 types of policy:
 * aws managed - most common policies created by aws (for example s3/ec2 access and so on...)
 * managed by you - custom policies created by end user Permission evaluation:
 * by default deny is applied
 * if any explicit deny found evaluation is stopped and deny applied
-* if any explicit allow found evaluation continue until it's find deny - then deny applied, or not found deny - allow applied
+* if any explicit allow found evaluation continue until deny found - then deny applied, or not found deny - allow applied
 * if neither deny/allow find than default deny applied Federation - process to move authentication/authorization into third party to handle, so you get token from user which you verify against third party provider.
 Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users.
 External identities can be of 3 types (2 created from iam console by adding identity provider, 1 from cognito):